 The major difficulty is the emotional component of divorce.
 Divorce changes everything and that can be hard to deal with.
 I certainly don’t discount how difficult divorce is, and facing the behaviors that brought it about.
 But that is the past — you are moving forward to a new life.
 We can recognize the hurt, the resentment, the fear, but still move on with decision making for a different future.

 Another major issue is money.
 There is never enough.
 However, in mediation, we can deal with the realities — how much money is available and what the real needs of you, your spouse, and your children.
 We can be realistic and make the money go a lot farther.
 There is no need to spend everything you have.

 Every parent fears losing his or her children.
 Often often parents in divorce cling to custody as if a lifeboat.
 But resolving these issues is actually simpler than you might think.
-The realities of school schedules, work schedules, commuting, all make laying out a schedule an exercise in — how do we get though the day.
+The realities of school schedules, work schedules, commuting, all make laying out a schedule an exercise in — “how do we get through the day.”

 By setting aside the emotional issues and focusing on the actual facts of daily life we can often find workable solutions quickly.